openode-io/traceify-node/README.md

 const traceify = require('traceify-node')({ token: "your token", site_name: "site name here" })
 ```

+All methods available in *traceify* returns a promise.

 ### Log with trace level

 You can log a simple string: